 The Bonds shall be issued in the form of Government of India Stock in accordance with section 3 of the Government Securities Act, 2006.
 The investors will be issued a Holding Certificate (Form C).
 The Bonds shall be eligible for conversion into de-mat form.

-Features of Sovereign Gold Bond Scheme 2021 Series I
+Sovereign Gold Bond Scheme 2023-24 Series I Features

-Let us understand the features of Sovereign Gold Bond Scheme 2021 Series I in detail at first.
-Let me explain the same using the below image.
+Let us first try to understand the features of Sovereign Gold Bond Scheme 2023-24 Series I.

 # Dates to subscribe